0xAokiji/0xAokiji.github.io/_posts/2025-06-20-hextree-activities-challenges.md

 - At `onCreate()`, we need to trigger the `success` function.
-- we have a condition: this condition is if action equals null or doesn’t equal this action `“**io.hextree.action.GIVE_FLAG"`** the application will return
+- we have a condition: this condition is if action equals null or doesn’t equal this action `“io.hextree.action.GIVE_FLAG"` the application will return
-- To trigger this function, we need to the action equal `“**io.hextree.action.GIVE_FLAG"**`
+- To trigger this function, we need to the action equal `“io.hextree.action.GIVE_FLAG"`

 <h3 style="color: #40E0D0; font-weight: bold; font-size: 22px;">Solution</h3>